About our staff

 Bright, committed students make it a joy to teach Latin language and literature at Edinburgh.
 Many of our students have had the good fortune to be taught Latin at school; the four-year course means that those new to the language have time to catch up.
 By the end of their fourth year, our students can come up with remarkably original and scholarly work.
 At Honours, I enjoy teaching both central canonical texts like Vergil, Tacitus, and Juvenal, and brilliant but less discovered authors like Ammianus and Rutilius Namatianus.
 Occasionally, there’s time for me to teach late Roman history.

-I enjoy supervising doctoral students on literature of the high and late Roman empire (both verse and prose, including commentaries and text critical studies), and on (late) Roman political history, and am pleased to hear from those considering an application.
-As well as the students listed on the PG supervision tab below, I have served as external supervisor of a PhD on Sidonius (San Marino), and am currently external supervisor of PhDs on Claudian (Open University), Sidonius (San Marino), and Suetonius (St Andrews).
+I enjoy supervising doctoral students on literature of the high and late Roman empire (both verse and prose, including commentaries and text critical studies), and on Roman political history of the same period, and am pleased to hear from those considering an application.
+As well as the students listed on the Postgraduate supervision tab below, I have served as external supervisor of a PhD on Sidonius (San Marino), and am currently external supervisor of PhDs on Claudian (Open University), Sidonius (San Marino), and Suetonius (St Andrews).
 I have also on several occasions acted as host to postdoctoral scholars.